ingo/ingo.github.io/_recipes/duck_breast_prosciutto.md

 ---
-title: Duck Breast Prosciutto
-original_title: Duck Breast Prosciutto
+author: Dan
 category: Entrees
 description: A simple and traditional method of preserving duck breast with salt and time, resulting in a delicious prosciutto.
-image: af489612-a607-4f24-8f82-a169d764cd74.jpg
+image: duck_breast_prosciutto.jpg
+original_title: Duck Breast Prosciutto
 size: Varies
+source: http://foodielawyer.com/2011/01/duck-breast-prosciutto/
 time: 1 week
-author: Dan
-source: http://foodielawyer.com/2011/01/duck-breast-prosciutto/
+title: Duck Breast Prosciutto
 ---
 This recipe is part of a year-long collective effort of a group of bloggers participating in "CharcutePalooza," using ancient methods of preserving meats.
 The first challenge was to create duck breast prosciutto, guided by Michael Ruhlman’s book on charcuterie.

 ### Ingredients